coq/coq/CONTRIBUTING.md

 #### Standard libraries ####

-There are many general purposes Coq libraries, so before you publish yours, consider whether you could contribute to an existing one instead (either the official [standard library](#contributing-to-the-standard-library), or one of the many [alternative standard libraries][other-standard-libraries]).
+There are many general purpose Coq libraries, so before you publish yours, consider whether you could contribute to an existing one instead (either the official [standard library](#contributing-to-the-standard-library), or one of the many [alternative standard libraries][other-standard-libraries]).

-#### Maintaining existing packages ####
+#### Maintaining existing packages in coq-community ####

-Some Coq packages are not maintained by their initial authors anymore (for instance because they changed jobs, or lost interest) even if they were useful, or interesting.
+Some Coq packages are not maintained by their initial authors anymore (for instance if they've moved on to new jobs or new projects) even if they were useful, or interesting.
 The coq-community organization is a place for volunteers to take over the maintenance of such packages.